$newdate:2025-04-17

 Staff Recommendation

-Staff recommends approval of Certificate 12-D-24-HZ, subject to the following conditions: 1) site plan and elevations meeting relevant standards of City Zoning code, including Middle Housing standards, and City Engineering standards; 2) fiber cement siding to be smooth-finished and 4-5" in exposure; 3) chimneys to be clad in brick veneer; 4) applicant to provide final window and door specifications to staff for approval.
+Staff recommends approval of Certificate 12-D-24-HZ, subject to the following conditions: 1) site plan and elevations meeting relevant standards of City Zoning code, including Middle Housing standards, and City Engineering standards; 2) fiber cement siding to be smooth-finished and 4-5" in exposure; 3) final material specifications, including window and door selections, submitted to staff for approval.

 Location Knoxville